VadimBab1ch/python3-study/README.md

-# python-udemy-course-
+# python3-study
-Some simple script for python study
+Some simple scripts for python study